HIPA: Hierarchical Patch Transformer for Single Image Super Resolution: Methodology

-where $H_{Mer}$ denotes the image merge operation.
-Finally, the recovered HR image of Stage 1: $I_{HR}^1$, is obtained by further merging $F_{Mer}^{1,1}$ and $F_{Mer}^{1,2}$, and then successively input the merged result into an upscale module and a reconstruct module as follows:
+where $H_{Sti}$ denotes the stitch using the concatenate operation.
+We utilize vertical stitching for sub-patches rather than horizontal stitching, i.e., stitching $F_{HIPA}^{1,1}$ with $F_{HIPA}^{1,2}$ and stitching $F_{HIPA}^{1,3}$ with $F_{HIPA}^{1,4}$ using the concatenate operation.
+Although we also investigated horizontal stitching, it did not yield significant differences.
+Finally, the recovered HR image of Stage 1: $I_{HR}^1$, is obtained by further stitching $F_{Sti}^{1,1}$ and $F_{Sti}^{1,2}$ using concatenate operation, and then successively input the stitched result into an upscale module and a reconstruction module (i.e., one convolution layer) as follows:

-where $H_{UP}$ and $H_{Rec}$ denote the upscale and reconstruct module, respectively.
+where $H_{UP}$ and $H_{Rec}$ denote the upscale and reconstruction module, respectively.

-For Stage 2 and Stage 3, the extracted shallow feature $F_0^{2,j}~~(j=1,2)$ and $F_0^{3}$ need to be first concatenated with the output features of the upper stage and then be input into the next operation similar to Stage 1.
+For Stage 2 and Stage 3, the extracted shallow features $F_0^{2,j}~~(j=1,2)$ and $F_0^{3,1}$ need to be first concatenated with the output features of the upper stage, which is then input into the next operation similar to Stage 1.
 Finally, the recovered HR images of Stage 2: $I_{HR}^2$ and Stage 3: $I_{HR}$ can be obtained.
 As shown in Fig.~\ref{fig_architecture}, the predictions of the three stages are gradually improved.
 For example, the prediction of Stage 2 is the refinement of Stage 1.
 With the multi-stage refinement, image regions with high spatial frequency are gradually recovered.

 Finally, the proposed HIPA is trained using a training loss, which is the sum over all the outputs of $I_{HR}^1$ (Stage 1), $I_{HR}^2$ (Stage 2) and $I_{HR}$ (Stage 3):